The boots that saved Grethe’s legs

 Are you surprised that her condition improved so much?

 “Yes, in a positive sense.
 But this did not happen overnight.
-It has been a long process where she has gradually improved.”
+It has been a long process during which she has gradually improved.”

 For Grethe Valskaar Hetland, the singing is important, perhaps the greatest impetus in life.
 “I was on stage for the last time four or five years ago.
 In order to perform again, I need to be able to stand on my own feet.
 Now, I dream of being able to perform a concert again soon”, concludes Grethe.